CharmiDesai1/BuildEase/README.md

-Project Name: Custom Crafters - Capstone Project
+Project Name: Buld Ease
-Buld Ease Website
+Capstone Project
 Run - npm run dev

 Need to have .env file in your own system